 Programming Environment (Building Software)

-The Delta programming environment supports the GNU, AMD (AOCC), Intel and NVIDIA HPC compilers.
-Support for the HPE/Cray Programming environment is forthcoming.
+The Delta programming environment supports the GNU, AMD (AOCC), Cray, and NVIDIA HPC compilers.

 Modules provide access to the compiler + MPI environment.